 This course will allow students to obtain a general vision of the Major in Biological Engineering and the areas of knowledge that are studied.

-Engineering Sciences graduates with a Major in Biological Engineering will be able to exercise their profession in a number of productive areas.
+The graduates of Bachelor of Science in Engineering with a Major in Biological Engineering will be able to exercise their profession in a number of productive areas.
 These industries include mining, foods, the environment, chemistry, energy, materials, pharmaceuticals, and biomedicine, among other areas dedicated to solving a wide spectrum of needs, such as the treatment and prevention of diseases, the synthesis of compounds valuable to industry, and environmental sustainability.

 “The Major in Biological Engineering will provide you with the competencies needed to apply the concepts of design, analysis, and synthesis of engineering to the life sciences.
-Take the chance to be part of this revolution in biology, changing the course of circumstances and redesigning the future,” Eduardo Agosin Trumper.
+Take the chance to be part of this revolution in biology, changing the course of circumstances and redesigning the future,” Daniel Garrido.

 This recommended curriculum is subject to modifications in accordance with current academic planning at the time of course enrollment.
 Stay informed as to the most recent updates to the Academic Plan